SAQG007/stellar-snapshots/README.md

-# nasa_apod
+# Stellar Snapshots

-A flutter application that uses Nasa APOD (Astronomy Picture of the Day) API.
+A flutter application that is powered by Nasa APOD (Astronomy Picture of the Day) API.

 ## Resources